The Tale of My 60+ year Work History

 I discovered that Texas State Colleges were virtually FREE.
 So I packed up my 1965 Chevy and headed to Houston.
 I got a job in a grocery store, got a Texas driver's license and established my Texas residency.
 BAM, I was a Texan.

-It too me 7 years but I finally graduated from the University of Houston, totally debt free and working full time in a career that I still practice today.
+It too me 7 years but I finally graduated from the University of Houston, totally debt free and working full time in a career that I LOVE and still practice today.
 Funny how things work out.
+It was time to leave banking and venture into new areas.

-As I said in the opening, I am now over 70 years old.
-We own our home, free and clear, and I am sort of semi-retired; but only because no one wants to employ an old fart consultant.
+As I said in the opening, I am now over 73+ years old.
+We own our home, free and clear (just built a new one in Winter Haven Florida), and I am sort of semi-retired; but only because no one wants to employ an old fart consultant.
 I know too much!

 Since we plan to live to 130 and beyond, I figure I still have a lot of work to do and look forward to exploring opportunities long into our future.
 Heck, the way I figure it, I'm just middle age so why not!